kevinjxhnn/expressCrud/readme.md

    );
    ```

-2. Navigate to the `src` folder:
+3. Navigate to the `src` folder:
    ```bash
    cd src
    ```

+4. Configure your database connection by creating a .env file.
+You can follow the envExample file.
+Ensure that the development environment in the .env file matches your PostgreSQL database settings.

-3. Make sure to update the database credentials in the config.js file to match your setup.
+5. Make sure to update the database credentials in the config.js file to match your setup.

-4. To start the application, run the following command:
+6. To start the application, run the following command:

    ```
    node app.js
    ```

-5. This will start the application and make it accessible at the defined endpoints
+7. This will start the application and make it accessible at the defined endpoints

+---